santimattius/cmp-webview-example/README.md

-# KMP Compose Gradle Skeleton
+# WebView on Compose Multiplatform

 This is a Kotlin Multiplatform project targeting Android, iOS.